Sophie (musician): Early years

-Sophie's music career began in a band named Motherland, formed with bandmates Sabine Gottfried, Matthew Lutz-Kinoy, and Marcella Dvsi.
-Sophie played live shows in Berlin and the UK during 2008–2009.
-Sophie later collaborated with bandmate Matthew Lutz-Kinoy on a series of performance works.
+Sophie's music career began in a band named Motherland, alongside bandmates Sabine Gottfried, Matthew Lutz-Kinoy, and Marcella Dvsi.
+She played live shows in Berlin and the UK during 2008–2009.
+She later collaborated with Lutz-Kinoy on a series of performance works.

 In October 2010, Sophie remixed the Light Asylum single, "A Certain Person", creating the Motherland Radio version, uploaded to Light Asylum's SoundCloud page the following month.
 In 2011, this remix was included on Light Asylum's In Tension EP as a bonus track for the CD release.
 In 2012, this track was given a 300-copy release for club deejays on 12-inch, 45 rpm clear vinyl by independent label Mexican Summer.

 In 2011, Sophie scored the short film Dear Mr/Mrs by Dutch team Freudenthal/Verhagen.
 Detroit deejay Jeffrey Sfire met Sophie in Berlin in 2013; the two formed the duo Sfire, releasing a 12-inch vinyl disc Sfire on the CockTail D'Amore label.
-Sophie vocalized on one song "Sfire 3", which was later remixed by John Talabot in 2016.
+She vocalised on one song "Sfire 3", which was later remixed by John Talabot in 2016.

 Sophie became involved with artists affiliated with the PC Music label after encountering Dux Kidz, a project between A. G. Cook and Danny L Harle.